cugos/cugos.github.com/2025-fall-fling/index.md

       Modern LLMs such as ChatGPT and Claude can be effective partners as you assemble and analyze open source geodata, but you need to keep them on a short leash and maintain an understanding of the problem you're trying to solve.
 We will review case studies you can apply to your work today.
 You will learn how to use LLMs to construct scripts for data download, webscraping, and data cleanup; to update an obsolete codebase; and to understand the legacy code you just inherited and add features and automated tests.
 We will look at some LLM blind alleys and explore how to recover from them.
 Code examples are in Python, C++, Mapserver, and Swift.

   - type: Talk
+    title: Workflows and tips for creating nice cartography with QGIS
+    time: ~
+    speaker: Karsten Vennemann | <a href="http://terragis.net/">Terra GIS</a>
+    bio: |
+      <strong>Karsten Vennemann</strong> is a GIS professional with a background in Geography and Soil Science.
+His work mostly focuses on GIS in the context of natural resources, sustainable development and social justice.
+In 2007 he started his own company, <strong>Terra GIS</strong>, based in Seattle.
+He teaches classes in Open Source GIS and a good portion of his consulting work involves creating and supporting Open Source based Web GIS solutions.
+    description: |
+      For the last 3 years, I have been working on my personal cartography project: a poster-size map featuring an adventurous 3,000 km bicycle trip from the town of Copacabana at Lake Titicaca, Bolivia to the city of Mendoza in northern Argentina with my son in 2022.
+The cartography project often stalled due to time constraints over the 3 years, but finally I am ready to cross the finish line with a finished poster-size map measuring 36 by 54 inches, printed at a scale of 1:750,000.
+I will feature the map and take you on a journey showing how the map was created, which data was used and how it was processed, touching on a variety of tools in QGIS and sharing what I learned while demonstrating the techniques and workflows used for specific cartographic styles, advanced workflows, and innovative approaches to create the poster.
+The techniques developed for this personal project can be generalized into broader cartographic approaches that I will explain, making them applicable to other mapping projects and demonstrating how personal cartographic challenges can lead to generally useful workflows and design approaches.

+  - type: Talk
     title: "Mapping the Invisible Grid: Powering Renewable Energy Development with Open Source GIS"
     time: ~
     speaker: Kristen Narcisi | <a href="https://www.mgn.energy/">MicroGrid Networks</a>